eamaster/global-real-time-flight-tracker/README.md

 npm install
 ```

-Create a `.env.local` file in the frontend directory:
+Create a `.env` file in the frontend directory (copy from `.env.example`):
 ```env
 VITE_MAPBOX_TOKEN=your_mapbox_token
 VITE_API_URL=http://localhost:5000
 ```

+**Note:** For local development, you can use the provided Mapbox token.
+The `.env` file is gitignored and will not be committed to the repository.

 Start the frontend development server:
 ```bash